icebarf/perfmode/README.md

 The GUI is still in beta and there exists an issue.
 Please check the issues section for more information if you're interested.

+## Notice for users

+This tool is still maintained and will receive updates *only* when they are needed.
+As such there will not be any frequent commits or releases on this repository.
+If you have any questions regarding this, then those should only be asked in the [issues](https://github.com/icebarf/perfmode/issues) tab.

 ## Installation